 For many IT departments, meeting up-time obligations of a Service Level Agreement (SLA) is a top priority.
 In this section, we look at what SLA applies to each database hosting option.

-For SQL Database Basic, Standard, Premium, and Premium RS service tiers Microsoft provides an availability SLA of 99.99%.
+For SQL Database Basic, Standard, and Premium service tiers Microsoft provides an availability SLA of 99.99%.
 For the latest information, see Service Level Agreement.
 For the latest information on SQL Database service tiers and the supported business continuity plans, see Service Tiers.